Bharat Dynamics Limited: Indigenous missiles

-This is a second generation, semi-automatic, antitank, tube launched, optically tracked, wire guided and aero-dynamically controlled missile.
-It is designed to destroy moving and stationary armoured targets with Explosives Reactive Armours at a range of 75 to 4000 metres.
+This is a second-generation, semi-automatic, anti-tank, tube-launched, optically tracked, wire-guided, and aerodynamically controlled missile.
+It is designed to destroy moving and stationary armoured targets with reactive armour at a range of 75 to 4000 metres.

-Salient Features : Can be launched either from BMP-2 or from ground launcher.
-Tandem Warhead Simple in operation and immune to Electronic Counter measures High hit and kill probability Portable and Para droppable.
-Hermetically sealed ensuring long storage life.
+Salient Features: The Tandem warhead is simple in operation and immune to Electronic Countermeasures.
+High hit and kill probability, Portable and Para droppable.
+Hermetically sealed, ensuring long storage life.

+Around 15,000 Konkurs-M were ordered in 2008 from Russia for ₹1380 crore.
+Another 10,000 Konkurs-M was cleared for US$250 million in 2012.
+Additional contracts was signed on 8 January 2019 and 2 February 2022 for ₹7.6 billion and ₹3131.82 crore, respectively.
+The latter was to be executed within 3 years at BDL's Bhanur facility.
+BDL reportedly produces the 9K111-1M system with a 9M113 anti-tank missile and a 9P135M-1 launcher.
+Used on BMP-2 Sarath as well as man-portable ground launcher.
+The systems were upgraded with Tonbo Imaging's cooled, longwave Infrared (LWIR) thermal imagers known as Sarisa.